-Scratch is our preferred “language” for coders in grades two through four.
-Scratch is great for learning just about every Programming 101 concept: variables, loops, conditionals, functions, you name it.
+Scratch is a great platform for first-time coders, especially in grades two through four.
+It’s perfect for an introduction to just about every Programming 101 concept: variables, loops, conditionals, functions.
 It’s easy to build games, quizzes, animations, and plenty of other fun projects in Scratch, all while strengthening computational thinking skills like pattern recognition and algorithmic design.

-Finally, “all work and no play makes Jack a dull boy,” so we do also occasionally offer special Minecraft sessions.
-In general, we tend to emphasize creative (building) mode over survival (gameplay) mode, and in particular we love seeing student construction of redstone devices, traps, and farms.
+We do also occasionally offer special Minecraft sessions.
+In general, we tend to emphasize creative (building) mode over survival (gameplay) mode.
+We love seeing student construction of redstone devices, traps, and farms, and Minecraft gaming arenas.